woocommerce/google-listings-and-ads/src/Tracking/README.md

     - 	`utm_term`
     - 	`utm_content`

--   `google_account_connect_button_click` - Clicking on the button to connect Google account.

-    -   `context`: (`setup-mc`|`setup-ads`|`reconnect`) - indicate the button is clicked from which page.
-    -   `action`: (`authorization`|`scope`)
-        -   `authorization` is used when the plugin has not been authorized yet and requests Google account access and permission scopes from users.
-        -   `scope` is used when requesting required permission scopes from users in order to proceed with more plugin functions.
-Added with the Partial OAuth feature (aka Incremental Authorization).

 -   `google_account_connect_different_account_button_click` - Clicking on the "connect to a different Google account" button.

 -   `google_ads_account_link_click` - Clicking on a Google Ads account text link.